bioidiap/gridtk/doc/usage-cli.rst

    jman -vv submit myscript.py

-This command will create an SQLite database, submit the job to the grid and register it in the database.
+This command will create a SQLite database, submit the job to the grid and register it in the database.
 To be more easily separable from other jobs in the database, you can give your job a name: